 Granny.
 I knew her ~ I loved her ~

-She sprinkled star dust over her stories, each and every one of them, and I was her captive audience of one.
+She sprinkled stardust over her stories, each and every one of them, and I was her captive audience of one.

 It has been often said that my granny didn’t let the truth get in the way of a good story.
 She was theatrical.
 She craved attention.
 And she drew me in like a moth to a flame when she began her stories, and for hours, I listened.
 And remembered her words.

-And I always remember her. ~ Jo.
+And I always remember the essence of who she was. ~ Jo.

 Florence Edith Thompson

-17th January, 1897 ~ 28th June, 1973
+17th January 1897 ~ 28th June 1973

 Born Salford, Lancashire, England